-Jared Stabach is a postdoctoral research fellow at the Smithsonian Conservation Biology Inistute's (SCBI) Conservation Ecology Center.
+Jared Stabach is a research ecologist at the Smithsonian Conservation Biology Inistute's Conservation Ecology Center.
 Stabach’s research focuses on the effects of natural and anthropogenic disturbance on the movements and habitat use of terrestrial mammals.
 His work combines the inclusion of remotely sensed and field data-derived variables, incorporated in a geographic information system, to relate to the movements of mammals tracked with GPS units to address applied research questions.
 He is working with Peter Leimgruber and Melissa Songer on the re-introduction of scimitar-horned oryx to the Ouadi Rimé-Ouadi Achim Game Reserve in Chad.

 B.S., Providence College; M.S., Rhode Island; Ph.D., Colorado State